Something Unforgivable

 "Something Unforgivable" is the tenth and final episode of the fifth season of the AMC television series Better Call Saul, a spin-off series of Breaking Bad.
 The episode aired on April 20, 2020, on AMC in the United States and Canada.
-Outside of the United States, the episode premiered on streaming service Netflix in several countries, and was the final episode to air on the service.
+Outside of the United States, the episode premiered on streaming service Netflix in several countries.

 Plot

 Jimmy McGill and Kim Wexler watch Lalo Salamanca depart.
-Jimmy asks why Mike Ehrmantraut has been protecting him and what will happen next, but Mike hangs up.
+Jimmy asks why Mike Ehrmantraut has been protecting him, but Mike hangs up.
 Jimmy tells Kim the truth about his desert trek with Mike.
-Kim and Jimmy check into a hotel so Lalo will not find them if he returns.
+Kim and Jimmy check into a hotel to hide in case Lalo returns.

 Mike tells Gus Fring that Lalo and Nacho Varga went to Lalo's Chihuahua home.
-Gus tells Mike he has sent assassins after Lalo and suggests Nacho can help them.
+Gus tells Mike he has sent assassins and suggests Nacho can help them.
 Lalo and Nacho arrive at Lalo's house, an expansive hacienda inside a large, walled compound, and are warmly greeted by family and friends.
 Nacho receives a call telling him to open Lalo's back gate at 3 a.m.

 Kim ignores Jimmy's request to remain at the hotel, meets with the public defender, and accepts twenty pending felony cases pro bono.
 She tells Howard Hamlin she quit Schweikart & Cokely.
 Howard assumes Jimmy is behind Kim's decision and tells Kim about Jimmy's recent harassment campaign.
 Kim laughs at Howard, says she is insulted by the notion that she cannot decide for herself, and tells Howard he does not understand Jimmy.
 Howard angrily tells her that Chuck McGill knew Jimmy better than anyone else.

 Lalo prepares Nacho for his first meeting with Don Eladio.
 At the meeting, Lalo explains that Nacho is associated with Tuco Salamanca and will manage the Salamanca drug business while Lalo is in Mexico.
 Eladio is impressed with Nacho's plans to expand the Salamanca territory and gives his blessing.

-Jimmy goes to Mike's house and demands that Mike explain why he has been aiding him.
+Jimmy goes to Mike's house and demands that Mike explain why he has been aiding Jimmy.
 Mike reveals that Lalo will be killed that night, and Jimmy informs Kim.
 Still angered by Howard's comments, Kim proposes a forced resolution of the Sandpiper case by sabotaging him, which would enable Jimmy to receive his seven-figure share of the settlement sooner.
-Jimmy counsels against it, but Kim makes use of a finger-pointing gesture similar to one Jimmy previously used to show that she is serious about undermining Howard.
+Jimmy counsels against it, saying she would not be okay with it, but Kim asks "Wouldn't I?" and gives Jimmy finger guns.

-Lalo is awake at 3 a.m, so Nacho sets a kitchen fire as a distraction that enables him to open the gate.
-Nacho flees as the assassins enter and kill most of Lalo's family and guards.
-Lalo kills all but one assassin and then tells him to call the middleman who arranged the attack and report that Lalo was killed.
+Lalo is awake at 3 a.m., so Nacho sets a kitchen fire as a distraction that enables him to open the gate.
+Nacho flees as assassins enter and kill most of Lalo's family and guards.
+Lalo kills all but one assassin, then forces the survivor to call the middleman who arranged the attack call and report that Lalo was killed.
 Lalo realizes Nacho is missing and angrily strides away from his house.